Quick, name a Russian dish. Bet borscht is the first thing that comes to mind. It’s practically a national dish in Russia, Ukraine and Poland.

 Traditionally, this simple soup, also called borsch, starring beets (with a whole lotta other vegetables as supporting players) is made with beef or chicken stock and garnished with a dollop of sour cream.
 But this vegan version is a variation of a recipe I developed for the January/Feburary 2015 issue of Women’s Health magazine and gets its richness from a luxurious drizzle of walnut oil.
 You can also bolster this jewel-tone soup (using purple potatoes enhances its hue) with mushrooms and/or white kidney beans.
 I’d also garnish it with barley.
 Whatever add-ins you choose, the soup is an antioxidant superpower that will help boost your immune system.

-Borscht is served hot or cold, but I love it hot with a side of Polska Foods’ Mushroom & Cabbage Pierogi, which I discovered at the Fancy Food Show in January.
+Borscht is served hot or cold, but I love it hot.
 Talk about a meal that puts me in touch with my Ukrainian roots — Смачного!

 ¼ cup chopped celery

 ½ pound purple or Yukon gold potatoes, grated

 Walnut oil, for garnish (or additional olive oil)

 Trim greens from beets and reserve.
 Peel beets, cut off the taproot and stem, and cut beets into quarters.
 Grate beets.